Copyright © 2007, 2008, 2009, 2010, 2011, 2012, 2013 Lars Vogel

 To include the JRE from your running environment, select the Bundle JRE for this environment with the product flag on the Launching tab of your product configuration file.

-An example for a build server would be the Jenkins continous integration (system).
+An example for a build server would be the Jenkins continuous integration (system).
 See the online Jenkins tutorial for an introduction into the setup, configuration and usage of Jenkins.

 Several solutions exists for building Eclipse RCP applications via a headless build.
 Currently the most popular approach is based on Apache Maven.
 See the online Maven Tycho tutorial for an introduction into headless builds for Eclipse RCP applications.